 \section{Conclusions}

-We present REPO, a reinforcement-driven alignment approach with carefully designed, multi-source rewards that enables proactive price negotiation.
-In human expert evaluations—the basis of our main results—REPO consistently outperforms SFT, DPO, PPO, and GRPO across dialogue quality, incidence of excellent responses, and bad-case fixes, with higher clean-fix rates, stronger negotiation effectiveness, and solid workflow/scope compliance.
-LLM-based analyses of training dynamics and fine-grained skills corroborate and help explain these gains.
+We present REPO, a reinforcement-driven alignment approach with heterogeneous rewards for proactive price negotiation.
+In human expert evaluation, REPO consistently outperforms SFT, DPO, PPO, and GRPO across dialogue quality, incidence of excellent responses, and bad-case fixes, while delivering higher clean-fix rates, stronger negotiation effectiveness, and solid workflow/scope compliance.
+Production A/B further shows that these improvements transfer to real customer conversations.
 Looking ahead, we will extend REPO to smaller backbones and broader domains and languages, with refined reward design.